carpentries-incubator/SDC-BIDS-fMRI/README.md

 ```
 git clone https://github.com/jerdra/scwg2018_python_neuroimaging.git
 ```

+This will download the repository directly into your current directory.

 ### Setting up Python environment
 We use python version 3.6.0, but any newer version should also work (Python 2 versions haven't been tested).
 There are many methods to setting up a python environment but we'd recommend using some sort of virtual environment as to not break your system python install.
 Two methods (of many) are listed below: